Night Dread

 CUP OF JOE Even though you’re tired, so tired, try and keep off the caffeine.
 Not only will it stimulate you long after you have finished your cup (up to 8 hours!), if you’re breastfeeding it may stimulate baby too.

 SLEEP BANK Go to bed early.
 REALLY early.
 The more sleep you can ‘bank’ the better your serotonin levels will be the next day.
+Also, naps save lives (I appreciate not everyone as the skill of naps or a precious nap enabler!).

 BOOBS Research has shown that breastfeeding/co-sleeping mothers have the best quality sleep and more hours.
 Breastfeeding enhances Melatonin and Serotonin levels and, if you can master the art of feeding lying down, you barely even have to move from the comfy spot in bed.